 How have we performed?

-Our customer research continues to show that biodiversity is an area which is important to customers.
+Our customer research continues to show that biodiversity net gain is an area which is important to customers.
 For this reason, we have chosen to invest time and resources in to furthering this area.

-The programme for delivery in year four has been set out and the team mobilised to ensure that this work is delivered to schedule.
+The programme for delivery in year five has been set out and the team mobilised to ensure that this work is delivered to schedule.